-By Sally J. Schmidt March 21, 2023
+By Sally J. Schmidt May 8, 2025

 Clients appreciate when their lawyers take a businesslike approach to rate increase discussions.
-Here are tips for creating opportunities to deepen your relationships.

-With inflation taking its toll and lawyer salaries hitting the bottom line, law firms are raising rates pretty aggressively.
-Just one problem: Some clients are fighting back.
-When responding to pushback, lawyers often fail to make their case compelling.
+When responding to pushback on their fees, lawyers often fail to make their case compelling.
 As a result, they fold too quickly.

-Not every client is going to embrace a rate increase enthusiastically, of course, but pricing conversations (and they should be conversations) will go much better if you use the opportunity to explain the value of the work you do and the reasons for the increase.
+Not every client is going to embrace a rate increase enthusiastically, of course, but pricing conversations-and they should be conversations-will go much better if you use the opportunity to explain the value of the work you do and the reasons for the increase.

 Here are some tips for managing the discussion.